32725, 22113, 32035, 31895, 21935, 31485

 Dumpster Rental Tips for Iredell, TX

-Generally, a dumpster permit is required if the container will be placed on the side of a city street or on the sidewalk.
-When you have the dumpster placed on your private property, such as your driveway, no permit is required in most municipalities.
-To be sure you satisfy all of your city’s permitting requirements, discuss it with your dumpster provider prior to taking delivery of the dumpster.
+You’ll need to obtain a dumpster permit in the event the container will be placed on the side of a city street or on the sidewalk.
+These permits are called “temporary occupancy permits” in some cities.
+When you have the dumpster placed on your private property, such as your driveway, no permit is necessary.
+To be sure you satisfy all of your city’s permitting requirements, discuss it with your dumpster rental provider prior to obtaining the rental.